intel/intel-extension-for-transformers/docs/distillation.md

 ### Distill with Trainer
 - Distill with Trainer
-    NLPTrainer inherits from transformers.Trainer, so you can create trainer like you do in transformers examples.
+    NLPTrainer inherits from transformers.Trainer, so you can create a trainer as in examples of Transformers.
 Then you can distill model with trainer.distill function.
     ```python
     model = trainer.distill(
         distillation_config=d_conf, teacher_model=teacher_model